Red Sox vs. Yankees: Odds, spread, over/under - September 12

 Red Sox vs. Yankees Betting Odds, Run Line and Total

-Check out the odds, run line and over/under for this matchup listed at multiple sportsbooks.
+See the odds, run line and over/under for this matchup listed at several sportsbooks.

 |Red Sox Moneyline